TriplyDB/Documentation/blog/2023-02-json-ld-framing-and-iiif/index.md

 ---
 title: "JSON-LD Framing and IIIF"
-path: "/blog/2022-04-new-features"
+path: "/blog/2023-02-json-ld-framing-and-iiif"
-date: ""
+date: "2023-03-20T11:15:00"
 author: akonrad
 ---

-In this blog, we would like to talk about how we made it possible to get a working IIIF Presentation API through TriplyDB, using SPARQL service in combination with JSON-LD Frames.

-Triply recently introduced JSON-LD framing that can be used on a saved SPARQL query.
-With this, it is now possible to create a working IIIF Presentation API that can be used in any IIIF Viewer.
+We are excited to announce that it is now possible to create a working IIIF Presentation API that works in any IIIF Viewer, using TriplyDB.
+That is possible with the recently introduced JSON-LD frames, which can be used on a saved SPARQL query.

 ## What is IIIF?
 The International Image Interoperability Framework (IIIF) represents universal standards for describing and transmitting images over the internet.
 Two APIs, one for image retrieval and the other for image display, are specified by the framework.
 Institutions that offer IIIF endpoints for their content can make it available to anybody with a IIIF-compatible viewer.